 “I have only been coming to On the Off Beat for a couple of months but I am very impressed with the range and quality of their offerings: both myself (age 44) and my son (a toddler) have found classes there engaging and enjoyable.
 Carissa and Michael are friendly and full of good ideas and guidance for all kinds of musical endeavours, and the talent and poise of the teachers here have far exceeded expectations.” – Adult piano student

-Trial and regular term lessons must be booked through the office (they are not available for online registration).
+OTOB offers trial lessons and regular term lessons – please contact the office for scheduling.
 We usually recommend 45 minute lessons for beginning adult students.

 REGULAR TERM BIWEEKLY LESSONS FOR ADULTS